TrialAndErrror/TnE_Assistant/README.md

 ### Shortcut
 Along the lines of customization, there is a template bash file called 'assistant.sh' included in src/bash/.
 This script can be run in a bash terminal to start the assistant directly, as long as the user enters the absolute filepath to the script.
-I included this template because it's a quick way to integrate with keyboard shortcuts and allow you to quickly bring up Assistant.
+I included this template because it's a simple way to integrate with keyboard shortcuts and allow you to quickly bring up Assistant.

 NOTE: By default, the Assistant script must be run every time you want to make a new request.
 There is no "always-on" functionality on Assistant.
-I chose this because I personally do not need a device that is always listening to me, and I'd much rather have one where I can press a button and tell it to listen.
+I chose this because it is much safer and more secure to have an assistant that runs when you press a button and tell it to listen, rather than be always listening.

-There are simple workarounds to make this Assistant work as an always-on listening device, we here at Trial and Errror value your privacy and security and will gladly sacrifice small measures of functionality for large returns in terms of privacy, security, and peace of mind.
+We here at Trial and Errror value your privacy and security and have chosen to sacrifice small measures of functionality for large returns in terms of privacy, security, and peace of mind.

 # Installation Instructions